You are hereHow to Grow with Organic Super Soil: Just Add Water! (plus super soil recipe)

 Mixing Soil Can Be Tiring - The amending and composting process involves some physical work (mixing the soil)

-Growing cannabis with organic composted super soil is a completely different experience compared to most other forms of growing cannabis.
-Instead of using unnatural chemical salts created in a lab to provide your plants with nutrients, you are re-creating an optimal version of how cannabis grows in the wild.
+Growing with super soil is a completely different experience compared to most other forms of growing cannabis.
+Instead of using unnatural chemical salts created in a lab to provide your plants with nutrients in the most easy-to-absorb form possible, you are re-creating an optimal version of how cannabis grows in the wild.

 Organic growing uses only natural sources of nutrients, and is much closer to how cannabis grows in nature

 Today a lot of growers use non-organic, liquid-based cannabis nutrients.
 When using liquid nutrients, you must act as the "middle man" who takes care of your plant roots.
-That means you're responsible for maintaining the soil pH and giving special nutrients throughout your plants life to achieve optimal growth.
+That means you're responsible for maintaining the soil pH and giving specific nutrient ratios throughout your plants life to achieve optimal growth.

-When using amended and composted super soil (like this recipe by Subcool), you are creating a soil system that extracts organic nutrients in a form that your plants can easily use.
+When using amended and composted super soil (like this recipe by Subcool), you are creating an entire soil ecosystem that extracts organic nutrients in their natural form and makes them available in a form that your plants can easily use.

 Basically using organic composted super soil means your soil is acting as the "middle man" instead of you.
-The microbes, fungi and other tiny organisms in the soil will take care of your plant roots, delivering nourishment directly to your plant roots in the form they need.
+The microbes, fungi and other tiny organisms in the soil which have been cultivated during the composting process will take care of your plant roots, delivering nourishment directly to your plant in the form it needs.

 Once you've created a living super soil via composting, you pretty much just need to water your plants and wait for harvest!